Holy See–Yugoslavia relations: Kingdom of Yugoslavia

 Before the creation of Yugoslavia Holy See signed its concordat with the Kingdom of Serbia in 1914, just before the beginning of the World War I. Regular diplomatic relations between the Holy See and the Kingdom of Serbs, Croats and Slovenes were established in 1920.
 At the time of 1921 census 39% of Yugoslav citizens declared themselves as Roman Catholic, which was the second biggest denomination just behind Eastern Orthodox 48%.
 The new kingdom intended to sign a new concordat with Vatican with the support of ethnic Croat leadership.
 Nevertheless, Stjepan Radić opposed the idea as he accused the pope of support for Italian irredentism and advocated the idea of an independent Croatian Catholic Church.
 After assassination of the king Alexander I of Yugoslavia in France in 1934 Yugoslavia and Holy See signed the new concordat in 1935.
 Serbian Orthodox Church accused the state of granting privileges to Roman Catholics which were not enjoyed by any other denomination.
 The Orthodox Church therefore initiated activities to pressure withdrawal from the agreement in which it warned Orthodox members of the Parliament of Yugoslavia to vote against the concordat.
-Serbian Patriarch Varnava died on the day of the ratification of concordat in 1937 which led to further political crisis and Yugoslav withraval from the agreement later that year.
+Serbian Patriarch Varnava died on the day of the ratification of concordat in 1937 which led to further political crisis and Yugoslav withdrawal from the agreement later that year.